 Thank you for expressing your interest in becoming a Council member.
-At its core, the role of a member of Council is to lead the GOC's mission to protect and promote the health and safety of the public and patients; as well as maintain public confidence in the professions we regulate.
+At its core, the role of a member of Council is to lead the GOC's mission to protect the public by upholding high standards in eye care services.